 Other areas of counselling I deal with

-Working Creatively together - Drawing, Clay, Collage, Vision Boards & Sand Tray
+Working Creatively together - Sand Tray, Drawing, Modelling Clay, Collage, Imagery work & Vision Boards

 Individual one to one Sessions - £40 per 50 minute session.

-I am happy to discuss a reduced rate for Students or low income individuals on request.
+I am happy to discuss a reduced rate for Students, NHS Staff or low income individuals on request.